 Learn the top seven reasons why employees might quit their jobs.
 From money to appreciation and ambition, join Alistair Cox, CEO of Hays, as he outlines the reasons why people move on.

-According to Microsoft’s 2021 Work Trend Index, 41 per cent of people are likely to consider leaving their jobs within the next year.
+According to Microsoft’s 2021 Work Trend Index, 41 per cent of people want to leave their jobs within the next year.
 That’s a very high number indeed.

-It’s been dubbed the “The Great Resignation” by organisational psychologist, Dr Anthony Klotz, and for good reason.
+It’s been dubbed the “The Great Resignation” by an organisational psychologist, Dr Anthony Klotz.
+And for good reason.
 As with the other ‘Greats’ we’ve witnessed across history, take “The Great Recession”, or “The Great Depression”, for instance, the impact could be monumental.

 Just think about the implications for a minute.
-If you’re a business leader, almost half of your entire workforce may, right now, be thinking about leaving you.
+If you’re a business leader, almost half of your entire workforce may, right now, be thinking about leaving.
 Where does that put your growth plans?
 Your customers?
 Your bottom line?
-Just when you thought you could see light at the end of the COVID-19 tunnel and get back to resurrecting your business, your greatest assets are leaving you.

-According to Klotz, those people who had planned on leaving their jobs pre-pandemic but decided to hold off due to the instability caused by COVID-19, are now resuming their job searches with a new-found gusto.
-As a result, the backlog of resignations that have built up over the last 18 months are now beginning to clear.
+According to Klotz, people who had planned on leaving their jobs pre-pandemic are now resuming their job searches with a new-found gusto.
+As a result, the backlog of resignations is now beginning to clear.

 If people weren’t already considering looking for a new role before the pandemic hit, then chances are that they are now.
 According to our recent LinkedIn poll of over 25k people, 74 per cent said that the pandemic has made them consider their job or career choices.